Anant/Cassandra.Api/astra.api/leaves.api.python/README.md

-# Leaves.Astra Api (Python)

-Python REST API using DataStax Astra with NoSQL, and Apache Cassandra™ in the cloud!
+# Python REST API

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-For deployment to Gitpod:
+These instructions will get your Python REST API using Astra up and running locally and on the cloud.
+Before using this API, run the data importer first so that you have data in your database.

 ### Prerequisites